greenpeace/planet4-docker/README.md

 ./build.sh
 ```

-This updates local Dockerfile ENV variables such as `NGINX_VERSION` or `OPENSSL_VERSION`, but does not send a GCR build request.
-Since this repository is monitored for commit changes, simply updating these variables and pushing the commit will submit a new build request automagically.
+This will update the local Dockerfile ENV variables such as `NGINX_VERSION` or `OPENSSL_VERSION`, but does not send a GCR build request.
+Since this repository is monitored for commit changes, simply updating these variables and pushing the commit will submit a new build request automagically in the CI pipeline.

 ## Customising the container build

-See config.default for optional build configuration parameters.
+See `config.default` for optional build configuration parameters.
 The easiest way to overwrite default parameters is to add new entries to a bash key value file, eg `config.custom`, then re-run the build with command line parameter like so: `./build.sh -c config.custom`

 Note: to overwrite the default values, it's recommended to edit the short form of the variable without the leading `DEFAULT_`.
 For example, to change the application repository branch, use `GIT_REF`, not `DEFAULT_GIT_REF`.
 This ensures hierarchical resolution of variables from multiple sources, and enables the values to be configured at build and runtime, while falling back to sane default values.